 The only 401(k) administration service that should scale with plan assets is asset custody.
 As such, only custody fees should be based on plan assets.
 This fee should be less than 0.10% of assets each year.

 The fees for all other 401(k) administration services should be based on participant headcount.
 This basis is reasonable because 401(k) providers must work harder as a plan’s head count rises, processing more transactions (related to contributions, distributions, fund transfers) and completing more time-consuming ERISA compliance each year.

 Small businesses have a fiduciary responsibility to pay only reasonable 401(k) fees.
 Like other fiduciary responsibilities, meeting this responsibility does not need to be difficult when fiduciaries keep things simple.

-To do so, we recommend 401(k) fiduciaries only hire 401(k) administration providers that charge 100% direct fees and that limit their asset-based fees to asset custody.
+To do so, I recommend 401(k) fiduciaries only hire 401(k) administration providers that charge 100% direct fees and that limit their asset-based fees to asset custody.
 When this is done, 401(k) administration fees are simply evaluated and highly correlated to the value of provider services.